carleshf/carleshf.github.io/_posts/2017-12-15-project-psygenet2r.md

 ---
 published: true
-title: "psygenet2r"
+title: psygenet2r
+category: project
 layout: post
-date: 2017-12-15 22:10
-projects: true
-hidden: true # don't count this post in blog pagination
+author: carleshf
 description: "R package to query the PsyGeNET database from R session and use its data for comorbidity analysis."
-category: project
-author: carleshf
-externalLink: false
+hidden: true # avoid to be paginated
 ---